New Mexico residents brace for extreme wildfire conditions

 "It's literally like living under a dark cloud," said Liz Birmingham, whose daughter had persistent headaches from the smoke.
 "It's unnerving."

-While the city for now seemed spared of danger, rural areas were still threatened and the worst could be yet to come.
+While the city for now seemed spared of danger, rural areas were still threatened as the fire was driven by winds so fierce all firefighting aircraft had to be grounded.
+And the worst could be yet to come.

 A combination of strong winds, high temperatures and low humidity were forecast by the National Weather Service to create an "exceptionally dangerous and likely historic stretch of critical to extreme fire weather conditions" for several days.